imixs/imixs-cloud/doc/SETUP.md

 	  GitCommit:        fec3683

+## Upgrade a Cluster Node

-To upgrade you existing *Imixs-Cloud* environment follow these steps:
+To upgrade you existing *Imixs-Cloud* environment follow these steps on each node:

 **1. Create a snapshot**